-#2 Ofloxacin (antibiotic, tan top, 0mL/80 drops).
+#2 Ofloxacin (antibiotic, tan top, 5.0mL/80 drops).
 Take one drop in procedure eye four times daily – typically breakfast, lunch, dinner, and bedtime – for one week, then stop.

 #3 Prednisolone (steroid, pink/white top, 5.0mL/80 drops).
-Shake before using.
 Take one drop in procedure eye four times daily – typically breakfast, lunch, dinner and bedtime – for one week, then stop.
 Space out the antibiotic, steroid, and artificial tear drops by approximately 5 minutes to avoid “washing out” the previous medication.
-Notify a Brinton Vision doctor if you have used steroid medicines before or if you start a new steroid medication (pill, cream, mist, inhaler, injection, prednisone, etc.) while taking the drops This combination can lead to a painless increase in eye pressure and vision loss.
+You can expect to have some crusting on your eyelashes after using this drop.
+Notify a Brinton Vision doctor if you have used steroid medicines before or if you start a new steroid medication (pill, cream, mist, inhaler, injection, prednisone, etc.) while taking the drops above.
+This combination can lead to a painless increase in eye pressure and vision loss.
 As long as you are taking a steroid eye drop you need to have your eye pressure checked in our office no less than every 4 weeks.

 The numbing drops that we use for your procedure wear off after about fifteen minutes, which usually coincides with walking out to your car or the ride home.
 At this time patients may experience light sensitivity, the sensation of an eyelash in the eye, heavy eyelids, and excess tearing.
 On average this lasts for four hours.
 This is a good time to take a nap if desired.

 Tape eye shield securely over your procedure eye while sleeping for the first two nights to prevent accidentally bumping or rubbing your eye.